bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 We compute `Ntst` time slices of a periodic orbit using orthogonal collocation.
 This is implemented in the structure `PeriodicOrbitOCollProblem`.

 !!! tip "Large scale"
     The current implementation is optimized for ODE and for large scale problems for which the jacobian is sparse.

+!!! tip "small scale"
+    The current implementation is very optimized for ODE, see inplace `BifurcationProblem` and `COPBLS()`.

 The general method is very well exposed in [^Dankowicz],[^Doedel] and we adopt the notations of [^Dankowicz].
 However our implementation is based on [^Doedel] because it is more economical (less equations) when it enforces the continuity of the solution.